mwcproject/mwc-qt-wallet/DOC_QA/testing_scenario.md

 ### Proof for not finalize transacitons

 Start Send coins with Slatepack, no encryption.
+Response: You can't have proof and not encrypt the SP.
+UI should show message about that.

+Start Send coins with Slatepack, WITH encryption.
 When Initial slatepack will be generated, go to 'Transaction'<br>
 Validate: No 'Proof' buttom should exist.

 Continue with SP sending, generate response SP and finalize it.<br>
 Validate: 'Proof' button still must be there.
 Check if you can get the proof.

-Repeat: send coins with Slatepack, WITH encryption.

 ### Proof for received transacitons